 In general, users of these financial statements want to know if the Organization is better off or worse off as a result of the year's activities.
-The statement of net position and statement of activities report information about the Organization as a whole and about the Organization's activities in a manner that helps to answer that question.
-These statements include all assets and liabilities using the accrual basis of accounting.
+The statement of net position and the statement of activities report information about the Organization as a whole and about the Organization's activities in a manner that helps to answer that question.
+These statements include all assets, deferred outflows, liabilities and deferred inflows using the accrual basis of accounting.
 Under the accrual basis, all of the current-year's revenue and expenses are taken into consideration regardless of when cash is received or paid.
 The statements start on page 8.